 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Parents Need to Know

-Supervised by Walt Disney, the animators closely studied the movement and anatomy of real animals, working for six years to perfect the personalities of the characters and find just the right children's voices for them.
-No people actually appear in the movie, but are instead the unseen menace.
+Many fine artistic choices add grace and elegance to a film that hasn't lost its impact in nearly 70 years.
+Supervised by Walt Disney himself, the animators closely studied the movement and anatomy of real animals, working for six years to perfect the personalities of the characters and find just the right children's voices for them.
+No people actually appear in Bambi, but they're instead the unseen menace.
 Symphonic and choral pieces accompany the animation, which might seem odd to kids today who are used to Disney characters breaking into song-and-dance numbers.
-These and other artistic choices add grace and elegance to a film that hasn't lost its impact in nearly 70 years.

 Did we miss something on diversity?